jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes.md

 The friend *declaration* is always shown directly *near* the befriended (the situation at the top).
 The friend access *connector* is always a loose end (the situation in the middle): one end of it is not connected yet.
 It is a placeholder for possible connections.
 A friend *connection* (the situation at the bottom) *is* connected at both ends.
 But the access symbol is placed in front the parent of the target symbol.
 This is because you always access an object through the parent symbol.
 The parent symbol can impose access restrictions onto its child objects.

-If the friend connection would be an outward connection, no friend access mark would be displayed at all:
+If the friend connection might be an outward connection, no friend access mark might be displayed at all:

 ![](images/1.%20Black%20Boxes.031.png)

 The friend connection shown there is not really a *friend* connection either.
 It is just a *connection*, an outward *connection*, a *passive* connection.
-What a releaf that a passive connection does not require an access symbol at all, or it would have conflicted with our friend declaration notation, which looks a bit like an outward connection with an access mark displayed in it, but it is not an access mark; it is a friend declaration.
+What a releaf that a passive connection does not require an access symbol at all, or it might have conflicted with our friend declaration notation, which looks a bit like an outward connection with an access mark displayed in it, but it is not an access mark; it is a friend declaration.

 #### Friend Get Connection